Posted by Deserteagle |

 The project started about 9 years ago when I bought a Hemmens Caton V4 from a collector.
 I have dreamed of owning this engine since the early 90's when I seen one at a model train show.
 The one I purchased came with all the original documents, manual and boiler certificate.
 It also had the optional attenuator which was perfect for what i was going to use the engine for.
 The engine had been run a couple of times but was very tight and the timing was a little off so I ran about a couple of gallons through it and readjusted the valving as per instructions.
 After the break in the engine runs very smooth almost clock like in precision.

 Since I was a child I had always wanted to build a Clyde Puffer.
 My Grandfather had a picture of a Puffer hanging in the guest bedroom that he took while he was stationed somewhere in the UK during WWII.
 He told me that he took a ride on one while he traveled around Scotland after the war and it was a very memorable experience for him.
 He also liked the movie High and Dry (The Maggie) and I was able to get him a copy of that movie while he was still alive.

 picture of the Rivercloy I found on the internet

-I searched around and found the Puffer in kit form from Mount fleet Models and also found a write up on the kit from modelboatmayem's forums.
-The kit was a perfect scale (1/24) to go along my G...Continue Reading
+I searched around and found the Puffer in kit form from Mount fleet Models and also found a...Continue Reading